 Applicants must submit an original feature film screenplay.
 This screenplay may be no shorter than 70 pages and no longer than 160 pages.
+The recommended length is between 80 and 125 pages.
 The shortest script to earn its writer an Academy Nicholl Fellowship was 80 pages long; the longest was 153 pages.

 - Early September – semi-finalists notified

-- Mid-September – finalists notified and asked to submit supporting materials.
+- September – finalists notified and asked to submit supporting materials.

-- Late September/Early October – fellowship winners notified and announced
+- October – fellowship winners notified and announced

-- Late October/Early November – fellows honoured at the Nicholl Awards Presentation Event
+- November – fellows honoured at the Nicholl Awards Presentation Event

-A total of 6,915 entries were received in 2016, down from 7,422 in the previous year.
+A total of 7,302 entries were received in 2019, down slightly from 6,895 in the previous year.
 All scripts are read at least twice in the competition.
-About 15 percent are read a third time.
-About 5 percent of entries advance to the competition quarter-finals, about 2 per cent advance to the semi-finals and about 10 entries reach the final round.
+About 15 per cent are read a third time.
+About 5 per cent of entries advance to the competition quarter-finals, about 2 per cent advance to the semi-finals and about 10 entries reach the final round.

 - Animated comedy – 1

 - Romantic comedy – 5

 - Science fiction – 3